Decision for Citizenship

 Permission to Stay

-A Permesso di Soggiorno is approval or permit to stay to be in Italy for over 90 days.
-It’s a way for the government (through the police) to basically keep track of you.
-This must be obtained within eight days of arriving in Italy.
+A Permesso di Soggiorno is approval or permit to stay in Italy for over 90 days.
+It’s a way for the government (through the police) to keep track of you.
+It’s as simple as that.
+You must file within eight days of arriving in Italy.

 On the Other Hand… Decision for Citizenship

-On the other hand, if we obtain dual citizenship we can come and go anytime we please.
+On the other hand, with dual citizenship, you can come and go anytime you please.
 We do not have to prove a certain amount of yearly income.
-We would also pay fewer taxes and be entitled to health insurance (large cost savings to us!)
-There are many other reasons including the citizens of Italy embracing us as one of their own, instead of a tourist.
+We pay fewer taxes and are entitled to health insurance (large cost savings for us!)
+There are many other reasons including the citizens of Italy embracing us as one of their own – instead of a tourist.

 Again, without details of a Permesso di Soggiorno, you can see that is an easier road to try and obtain dual citizenship.
-Realize that not everyone is lucky enough to have a parent or grandparent that never naturalized to an American citizen.
-So, this road is not available to everyone.
-It may have cost us more now but, we are hoping for dual citizenship it will cost us less in the end.
+But… realize that not everyone is lucky enough to have a parent or grandparent who never naturalized into an American citizen.
+So, simply put – this road is not available to everyone.
+It may cost more to pursue the citizenship process but, it will cost less in the end.